 - Participation in an LCLD Pipeline program (the 1L Scholars Program or the Success in Law School Mentoring Program).

 The complete list of winners is available here.

 It was an inspiring and energizing conference!
 As we look back over the year, particularly as captured here in the Year in Review video, we are excited for what lies ahead.
 Below is a preview of what’s to come.

 To help all Members enhance their own Super Pledges, we are holding Super Pledge Summits, where Members will have the opportunity to hear more about a particular impact area from peers, as well as learn more about how LCLD Member companies are working to build diverse and inclusive environments.
 Space is limited, so please register here to reserve your spot:

-- March 8-9 at Google in Mountain View, CA focusing on Collaboration
+- Exploring Collaboration with Google: March 8-9, 2023 - Mountain View, CA focusing on Collaboration

 Pledge Tracking Tool

 We are also launching a Pledge Tracker, a new tool to help leaders view their progress on their pledges, hold themselves accountable, expand their pledges to include new impact areas, and stay motivated to meet and exceed goals.
 The Tracker will also provide critical information to promote the sharing of next practices in DE&I. The Pledge Tracker will be available to a limited number of Members beginning in January of 2023—sign up to participate here.